substrate-system/tapout/README.md

 ## Use

-Just pipe some Javascript to this command.
+Pipe some Javascript to this command.

 ```sh
 cat ./test/index.js | npx tapout